Mowah-Chibuike/alx-low_level_programming/0x0C-more_malloc_free/README.md

 	- 1-string_nconcat.c: concatenates two strings.
 	- 2-calloc.c: allocates memory for an array, using malloc.
 	- 3-array_range.c: creates an array of integers.

+- Advanced
+	- 100-realloc.c: reallocates a memory block using malloc and free.